bwsalter/classboltitf/README.md

 This is the **COMPLETE** ITF implementation that:

-✅ Downloads CLASS v3.3.4 from official repository
+-Downloads CLASS v3.3.4 from official repository
-✅ Applies ALL 4 source code modifications automatically
+-Applies ALL 4 source code modifications automatically
-✅ Compiles CLASS with ITF fully embedded
+-Compiles CLASS with ITF fully embedded
-✅ Creates test parameter files
+-Creates test parameter files
-✅ Runs validation tests
+-Runs validation tests

-**This is NOT post-hoc - ITF is computed natively in C code!**
+**The ITF is computed natively in C code!**

 ---